Marketing job descriptions vary massively from company to company.

 Regardless of the product, you need to make the connection with customers and find imaginative and innovative ways to make it exciting.

-When working in graphic design, your main duties will involve:
+When working in a design agency, your main duties will involve:

 - Creating different concepts for brand building and acquisition campaigns and then bring them to life through engaging design.